EdwinTSalcedo/RDMO-DigitalTwin/README.md

 - procedurally generated road defects, including Single Crack, Crocodile Crack, and Pothole;
 - autonomous UAV navigation over road segments using Unity NavMesh;
 - adaptive recovery strategies for occluded inspection regions;
-- a shared-backbone multitask YOLOv8n perception model for road defects, people, and cars;
+- a shared-backbone multitask YOLOv8n perception model for road defects, pedestrians, and vehicles;
 - a batch experiment automator for repeatable UAV recovery-strategy evaluation.

 At a high level, the runtime workflow is: